ArdalanJaf/Carbon-Offset-Calculator/README.md

 **Styled-componenets, not Bootstrap?**

 I'm more familiar with SASS, so thought that the better option given the time restraints (I wanted to honour this challenge as a test to what can be made ASAP).
-I also hedged a bet that the *feel* of my site might stand out more if all the other applicants used bootstrap.
+I also hedged a bet that the overall appearance might stand out more if all the other applicants used bootstrap.
 As a bonus I am also trying to build up a styled-components library.

 **No react-bootstrap-table2?**